Our commitment to 100% free-range eggs

 Free-range eggs: an important issue for consumers

-Several figures highlight this trend:
+In fact, several figures highlight this trend:

 Our concrete commitments regarding free-range eggs